DigitalGlobe/gbdxtools/README.rst

     py.test tests/integration
     py.test tests/unit

+To create new tests and new VCR cassettes you can use an environment variable `GBDX_MOCK` to create the cassettes the first time:

+    GBDX_MOCK=true py.test tests/unit/the_tests_file.py

+This will generate the VCR using valid credentials.

 Note: you may have to issue the following in your virtualenv for the tests to find gbdxtools properly::

     pip install -e .